petyaracz/Racz2023trance/Readme.md

 | monotheism                                                                   | C. P. Wood and Stockly (2018) |

 Several works made the same point or emphasised various aspects of the same relationship.
-The above table is a bit reductive.
+The above table is somewhat reductive.

-It’s an entirely different question whether we can build more ambitious explanatory models that link possession trance and similar practices to e.g. social inequality.
-This is not a question we really want to deal with here.
-What we want to know is whether the above descriptions are accurate at all, when given closer scrutiny.
-We can answer this question by looking at a cross-cultural data set, the Ethnographic Atlas, to see if we can attest in it any of the correlations proposed in the literature.

 ## 2. This can be mapped to the Ethnographic Atlas

-We find data on trance and possession phenomena and their various proposed covariates in the Ethnographic Atlas (Murdock 1967) (we use the version made available in the D-Place database, Kirby et al. (2016)).
+The use of cross-cultural typological data in general and the Ethnographic Atlas in particular has precedents.
+Bourguignon (1968), Bourguignon (1973), and Greenbaum (1973) use the Ethnographic Atlas to look for correlates of trance and possession trance.
+C. P. Wood and Stockly (2018), Shaara (1992), M. J. Winkelman (1986), and Douglas (2004) build on this research by specifying and compiling their own data sets.
+The present paper uses the Ethnographic Atlas as made available in the D-Place database, Kirby et al. (2016).

 The Atlas records the presence of trance and possession phenomena in a given society, using the following variable (EA112):